DanielGreene101/DanielGreene101.github.io/README.md

 		Thank you, and enjoy!

 		P.S.
 Please excuse gabs in equipment data.
 The API I am using has some errors.
 Version two will fix the problem.

+personal experiance -

+For this project I wanted to get better at handeling passing data to and from a database, as well as API calls.
+I do feel I accomplished these goals and more.
+By the end of the project I was adding additional stretch goals and was able to meet those as well.